yl2811-cmd/Showheel/wwwroot/story-engl.md

 **② Gondola Cable Cars** — Medium distance + vertical drop.
 Frontier City has 12-20 stations and 30-40 lines.
 Small gondolas with wooden shells, brass fittings, and terracotta roofs, seating 4-8 people.
 Powered by a fusion reactor-driven winch; the largest lines also use gravity circulation (paired up and down, consuming almost no energy); the main line gondolas have small hydrogen bladders inside, reducing weight by 30-40%.
 Speed ​​15-25 km/h, slow, leisurely, and perfect for socializing.
 The "thump-thump-thump" of the cable passing the station rollers is Frontier's signature sound. **Small-scale cable cars are also available in Atheria, Iris Hollow, and other major settlements.**

 **③ ★ Float Rail** — An Archeon version of public light rail.
 Basalt fiber monorails are strung between pillars, and elliptical hydrogen bladders on the roof of the carriages provide near-neutral buoyancy (slightly weighted to prevent them from drifting). **The track is non-load-bearing—it only prevents the carriages from floating upwards from below and from being blown off course by the wind from the sides.** Propulsion is achieved using small electric turbines (a few hundred watts), and braking is achieved using reverse steam jets (steam recovery for heating).
 Speeds range from 25-40 km/h—the fastest public transport in Frontier.
-Visual signature: a string of large, dark green, cocoon-shaped carriages gliding slowly along the suspended monorail. **Frontier has only 2-3 Float Rail lines** (connecting the core pylon cluster and the outer fusion reactor/residential areas); the gentle slopes of Iris Hollow and Amber Reach are also suitable.
+Visual signature: a string of dark green, cocoon-shaped carriages gliding slowly along the suspended monorail. **Frontier has only 2-3 Float Rail lines** (connecting the core pylon cluster and the outer fusion reactor/residential areas); the gentle slopes of Iris Hollow and Amber Reach are also suitable.
 Atheria is not suitable (the terrain does not allow for straight lines).

 **④ Pneumatic Pipeline Network** — A steam-pressure postal system historically used in both Paris and London, an enhanced version of the Archeon system.
 Copper pipes (a CI legacy) run through the core of the pylon and terrace, delivering capsules at steam pressure at speeds of 30-50 km/h—faster than any passenger transport.
 Used for: letters, small urgent parts, Guild manifests, and emergency medical supplies. **Not for large items or food.** Sound signature: Every few minutes, a distant "whoosh" sound comes from inside the walls in the background.
 The network is frequently backed up during festivals—knowing the network operator becomes a unique form of personal connections within Frontier.